RobertMeissner/obsidian-long-sentence-highlighter/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our development process, coding standards, and how to submit pull requests.

 ## License